 We also provide those charged with governance with a statement that we have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards.

-The engagement partner of the audit resulting in this independent auditor's report is Chris Milios.
+The engagement practitioner on the audit resulting in this independent auditors' report is Anthony Chan, CPA, CA.